 Step 2: Store drain plugs in the pump basket.
 If you live in a colder climate, add pool antifreeze to the plumbing for added protection.

 Step 3: Seal off the pool skimmer and return openings to prevent water from entering and causing freeze damage.

 Step 4: Remove the return eyeball fitting and install a return plug.
 Close the skimmer opening with a skimmer plug.

 In non-freezing climates, it is possible to skip these steps.
 But, in the event of a surprise cold front, be prepared to run the pump nonstop while temperatures remain below 32 degrees Fahrenheit to prevent stagnant water from freezing.

 The appropriate water level for winter depends on your climate.
-In areas that experience freezing temperatures, lower the water 4 to 6 inches below the skimmer for vinyl-lined pools, or below the tile line for plaster pools.
-Those in non-freezing climates should top off the water, nearly to the point of overflowing.
+In areas that experience freezing temperatures, lower the water by 4 to 6 inches below the skimmer for vinyl-lined pools or below the tile line for plaster pools.
+Those in non-freezing climates should top off the water nearly to the point of overflowing.